WikiLeaks founder Assange faces his last legal roll of the dice in Britain to avoid US extradition

 “It is an abuse of process to seek extradition for a political offense,” Fitzgerald said.

+Assange’s lawyers also want judges to reconsider allegations that the CIA and other U.S. officials developed plans to kidnap or kill Assange while he was in the Ecuadorian Embassy.
+A lower-court judge has dismissed the claims, but Assange attorney Mark Summers said Tuesday “there is compelling evidence now in existence that the plot was real.”

+“There was a plot to kidnap Mr. Assange, to rendition him to America, or else straightforwardly murder him,” the lawyer claimed.

-Assange’s lawyers also argue that “publishing leaked U.S. national security information was both legal and commonplace” in 2010, when WikiLeaks disclosed a vast trove of classified documents.
-They also say WikiLeaks’ publication is “protected by universally recognized and entrenched principles of free speech.”
+Assange’s lawyers also argue that WikiLeaks’ publication of thousands of classified documents was “protected by universally recognized and entrenched principles of free speech.”

 James Lewis, a lawyer for the U.S., said Assange was being prosecuted “because he is alleged to have committed serious criminal offences.”